tomatyss/notter/docs/README.md

 - Replace individual matches or all matches at once
 - Use case-sensitive and whole word search options
 - Access the functionality through familiar keyboard shortcuts (Ctrl+F/Cmd+F)

+## Zettelkasten Subnotes Features

+The Notter application includes hierarchical note organization using the Zettelkasten method that allows users to:

+- Automatically detect subnotes based on traditional Zettelkasten numbering patterns
+- View hierarchical relationships between notes with visual depth indicators
+- Navigate through complex knowledge structures with content previews
+- Organize notes in logical sequences (1a, 1a1, 1a2, 1b, 1c, etc.)
+- Maintain proper note boundaries to prevent false hierarchical matches

 ## Implementation Overview